carat-project/carat-protocol/README.md

 * ./gradlew build

 The output jar will be in `build/libs/`
+# Optional steps
+* `./gradlew build publishToMavenLocal`
+Places the jar in the local maven repository.
+This can be used to avoid manually managing jars.

 ## Note:
 Compiled code can also be found in platform specific repositories.